williamngan/react-pts-canvas/README.md

   - onResize handler function
 - `onAction`
   - onAction handler function
+- `play`
+  - A boolean value to set whether the canvas should animate.
+Default is `true`.
+- `resize`
+  - A boolean value to indicate whether the canvas should auto resize.
+Default is `true`.
+- `retina`
+  - A boolean value to indicate whether the canvas should support retina resolution.
+Default is `true`.
+- `touch`
+  - A boolean value to set whether the canvas should track mouse and touch events.
+Default is `true`.
+- `style`
+  - Optionally override css styles of the container `<div>`.
+- `canvasStyle`
+  - Optionally override css styles of the `<canvas>` itself.
+Avoid using this except for special use cases.
 - `tempo`
   - a `Tempo` object.
 In a parent component, you can create a ref to a tempo object, add functions to it via `Tempo.every` in your onStart handler, then pass that `Tempo`'s ref.current as this prop.
 The `tempo` will be added to the space with the other handlers.
 - `spaceRef`
   - a ref returned from `useRef(null)` if you need reference to the space in your parent component
 - `formRef`
   - a ref returned from `useRef(null)` if you need reference to the form in your parent component

+### Canvas ref access

 `PtsCanvas` is wrapped with `forwardRef`, so you can pass a ref to the component itself if you need access to the canvas ref within your parent component: